smbape/node-autoit-dlib-com/README.md

 Partial COM+ binding to [dlib](http://dlib.net/)

 ## What is missing
-  - Images operations: The seems redundant with [OpenCV](https://opencv.org/).
-I hope they can be found in the [OpenCV COM+ binding](https://github.com/smbape/node-autoit-opencv-com)
+  - Images operations: These look redundant with [OpenCV](https://opencv.org/).
+I hope they can be found in the [OpenCV COM+ binding](https://github.com/smbape/node-autoit-dlib-com)
   - Global optimization functions: Due to my lack of knowledge in C++
     - find_max_global
     - find_min_global